 Her second project, Wildflowers was an EP of Kaczor’s original songs produced by multi-Grammy winning producer, John Carter Cash, son of Johnny Cash and June Carter Cash at the Cash Cabin Studio when she first moved to Nashville.
 Wake Me Up was her first full-length album of original songs penned by Kaczor, and was produced by Grammy-nominated producer, Anthony Newett and Chris Davis from the group, GLAD shortly after completing college at the Ivy League school, The University of Pennsylvania.
 At U Penn, Laura performed in the Christian a Capella group, Full Measure and led worship for U Penn’s Campus Crusade for Christ (CRU).

-Laura soon become the worship leader for the area youth-focused Jesus Fest which united over 1000 from 150 churches quarterly over a seven-year period for worship, evangelism and teaching.
-This later led Kaczor and her husband to found LifeThirst Worship and Concert event arm of her non-profit Laura Kaczor Ministries, Inc. (see www.lifethirst.org).
+Laura soon become the worship leader for the area youth and family focused Jesus Fest which united over 1000 from 150 churches quarterly for worship and evangelism for 7 years which later led Kaczor and her husband to found LifeThirst Worship and Concert Outreach Ministry in 2010 as a branch of her non-profit, Laura Kaczor Ministries, Inc. (see www.lifethirst.org).

 LifeThirst's recent events include one with Biblical Archaeologist Bob Cornuke as speaker which drew 1000 and a powerful event with the Institute for Creation Research (www.icr.org) speakers on Creation vs Evolution which also included a mobile Dinosaur Museum.